• Skip to primary navigation

 Enjoying a glass of wine and a huge serving of pimiento cheese at St. James Cheese Company.

 Are you traveling with children?
-Cut down on the wining about the heat with a fun kid-friendly activity.
+Make sure to plan a fun kid-friendly activity!

 The Louisiana Children's Museum is full of creative exhibits to keep them entertained, like a kid-sized grocery store and a working art studio.
-Or check out the Audubon Aquarium of the Americas and immerse your family in an underwater world.
-Once you're done at the aquarium, head next door to the Audubon Butterfly Garden and Insectarium to explore the world of bugs.
+Or check out the Audubon Aquarium and immerse your family in an underwater world.
+Once you're done at the aquarium, head next door to the Audubon Insectarium to explore the world of bugs and butterflies.

 Spending the day at the Audubon Zoo?
 After checking out the animals, get wet at the Cool Zoo splash park.
 You'll find a Gator Run, jumping water spouts, a huge alligator water slide, spider monkey soakers, water-spitting snakes, and more!